Managing Persuasion Robustly: The Optimality of Quota Rules

-In the definition of $\generalRegret(q)$, we only consider worst cases $\Pi= \{ \info \}$ that are singletons.
-This is without loss of generality since under the quota rule the sender always chooses the receiver's favorite signal structure.
-The set $\allInfo_{\quota}$, which is closed and hence compact, is the set of worst-case signal structures for quota rule $\quota$.
-We have the following characterization for optimal quota rules.
+$R_\gamma(q)$ is the maximum regret given the quota rule in the worst-case $\Pi$. $\allInfo^{\quota}$ is the set of worst-case information structures for the quota rule $\quota$, which is closed and, hence, compact. $q^*_{\gamma}$ is the optimal quota rule.
+We have the following characterization for the optimal quota rules.

 \begin{lemma}[Local Optimality] \,\\ For any $\gamma\in[0,1)$, a quota rule $\quota$ is the optimal quota rule if and only if there does not exist another quota rule $\quota'$ such that